Jeff Stoll, MPH

 Thomas M. Vernon, MD

-Now a consultant, Dr. Thomas Vernon is a retired physician and public health director with the Colorado Department of Health.
+Dr. Thomas Vernon is a retired public health physician, formerly the Colorado state epidemiologist and subsequently Executive Director of the Colorado Department of Health.
 He has a deep and longstanding commitment to public health in Colorado and to its citizens’ well-being.
-Throughout his career, he has served on the boards of numerous nonprofit organizations focused on public health, including as board chairman of the National Center for Health Housing and The American Social Health Association.
+Throughout his career, he has served on the boards of numerous nonprofit organizations focused on public health, including as chairman of the CDC’s Advisory Committee on Immunization Practice and as chairman of the boards of the National Center for Healthy Housing and the American Social Health Association.

 Lawrence Volmert, JD